The Undivine Comedy: Analysis

 The work has been influenced by Krasiński's thoughts about the Polish November Uprising and the contemporary French July Revolution of 1830, coupled with his study of the changes wrought by the emerging capitalism to Western Europe.

 Krasiński's work effectively discussed the concept of class struggle before Karl Marx coined the term.
 It has been described as the "first literary expression of class war" and a "queer prefiguring of Marx".
 The philosophy of the revolutionaries in the drama has been described as "nothing other than dialectical materialism".
 The drama's themes are social revolution and the destruction of the noble class.
 It is critical both of the weak and cowardly aristocracy, whose destruction it prophesied, but also of the revolution, which he portrayed as a destructive force.
 The work is also tackling the topics of the identity of a poet, the nature of poetry, and myths of romantic ideals such as perfect love, fame and happiness.

-Count Henry has been analyzed as an example of the "worst possible version of Romantic individualism", conceited and egoistical, only partially redeemed by his service to humankind, a task in which he will ultimately fail in as well.
+Count Henry has been analyzed as an example of the "worst possible version of Romantic individualism", conceited and egoistical, only partially redeemed by his service to humankind, a task in which he will ultimately fail as well.
 Professing to defend the Christian ideals, he ultimately commits the sin of suicide.
 He has also been described as influenced by Goethe's Faust.

 Halina Floryńska-Lalewicz summarized the message of the work as follows: "Krasiński seems to say that in historical reality neither side can be fully in the right.
 Righteousness resides solely in the divine dimension, and it can be brought into the world by none other than Providence and the forces aligned with it.
 Man caught up in history is always a tragic figure, condemned to be imperfect and make the wrong choices."

 One aspect of the Undivine Comedy that has attracted criticism is its presentation of Jews as conspirators against the Christian world order.
-Published in 1835, it was one of the first works - perhaps the first - in a string of modern antisemitic literature leading to The Protocols of the Elders of Zion.
+Published in 1835, it was one of the first works – perhaps the first – in a string of modern antisemitic literature leading to The Protocols of the Elders of Zion.
 Maria Janion thus termed it a "tainted masterpiece".
 According to Agata Adamiecka-Sitek, this poses a significant problem today, as the work "is both canonical and profoundly embarrassing for Polish culture, on par perhaps with The Merchant of Venice in the western theatre canon."
 The controversial nature of the material led to the cancellation of a recent stage production by director Oliver Frljić, that was due to open in 2014 in Warsaw.